NCAR/climate-primer-water/doc/ch3_baselines.rst

 This Chapter provides an overview and guidance on the following topics:

--  Observation-based water cycle data sets for North America and their strengths and weaknesses
+-  Observation-based water-cycle datasets for North America and their strengths and weaknesses

 -  Characterizing baseline natural variability and introduction to the